Ultimate Guide To WordPress RSS

 RSS Post Importer

-RSS Post Importer allows you to syndicate, curate, import, merge and display full-text RSS feeds on your WordPress blog.
+The RSS Post Importer plugin lets you curate, syndicate, import, merge and display full text feeds (RSS, Atom, etc.) on your WordPress blog.

-The plugin will fetch an RSS feed and publish the entire content of each item in the feed as a standalone post.
+RSS Post Importer will fetch an RSS feed and publish the entire content of each item in your feed as a standalone post.

 For more details, go here: